theryancook/CoderAcademyProject-assignment_T2A2/README.md

 ### Q5 - Provide an overview and description of a standard software testing process (e.g. manual testing)

+A typical software testing process can be broken down into 6 different elements - requirement analysis, test planning, test case development, environment setup, test execution and finally test cycle closure.

+Requirement analysis is the first phase, and involves going through the proposed requirements of the feature in order to determine the testable requirements.
+This process usually involves stakeholders across the business & the client themselves.

+Test planning is the logical next step.
+The QA manager (or other responsible person) develops a test plan, as well as a test strategy.
+This includes the approach, resource planning, tooling and documentation.

+Test case development involves the QA team writing the test cases.
+Testing may be able to be automated with scripts, or done manually by the QA team.

+As the name suggests, test environment setup includes installing the required software and/or hardware components to be able to complete the testing of the application.
+This environment itself is then also tested in order to verify it’s working as per requirements.

+Moving onto the test execution phase, this is where QA runs the test cases and reports any bugs that come up during this process.
+Bugs are passed onto the developers, who attempt to fix the bugs, and then the code is retested in the same environment to ensure they are fixed properly.

+The final part of the cycle is the test closure.
+This is an important aspect of the testing cycle where we reflect on what worked well, what didn’t and how we can improve the process in the future.

 ### Q6 - Discuss and analyse requirements related to information system security and how they relate to the project

 According to the Australian Attorney-General’s Office, there are 4 main requirements to take into consideration when you’re looking at information security.